ExiledCrab/Reactable_Debuff_Overlay/README.md

 ## This is witchcraft, how does it work?

 Every update the overlay does, it grabs your PoE screen as a screenshot, then uses opencv to try and 'find' the debuff icons on your screen.
-After that im using pygame to draw an 'invisible' window overtop of your poe window (why it requires you to NOT use fullscreen) and if a debuff was found on the current update, it draws a small debff icon near your character.
+After that im using pygame to draw an 'invisible' window overtop of your poe window (why it requires you to NOT use fullscreen) and if a debuff was found on the current update, it draws a small debff icon in the invisible window near where your character is.

 ## Support Me
 Do you love me for this?
 Want to support me?